 With your buddy’s individual needs, your lifestyle and your vet’s recommendations in mind, you’re ready to take a close look at these 12 types of high-quality dog food.

 Dry High-Quality Dog Food

 A dry dog food (aka kibble) is a popular choice, given it is convenient to store and can be relatively cost effective.
 “Eating dry food may help keep teeth clean due to abrasion, especially in breeds prone to dental issues,” Dr. Bullen adds.
-One option is Zignature’s Limited Ingredient Turkey Formula, which is made with one protein source (real, farm-raised Turkey from the American Midwest) and a handful of other ingredients, such as peas, chick peas and flaxseed, while leaving out potential allergens like corn, wheat and dairy.
+One option is Acana Free-Run Poultry Recipe Grain-Free Dry Dog Food, which is made with up to 60% animal ingredients, including free-run chicken, turkey and cage-free eggs, and 40% vegetables, fruits and nutrients.

 Perfect for dogs who: are healthy, of any age (provided the life stage formula is appropriate), and like to crunch their way through meals.

 Packaged in cans, trays or tubs, wet high-quality food is a favorite of many dogs, thanks to its savory smell and meaty texture.
 It can also be a boon for dogs who could benefit from its high water content, including extra active dogs and those with reduced kidney functioning.
 Stella & Chewy's Wild Red Grain-Free Chicken & Turkey Stew Wet Dog Food, for example, features shredded chicken and turkey in a whisker-licking good broth.

 Perfect for dogs who: are picky eaters and who could benefit from increasing their water intake.